 - Offshoring Examples: Successful Companies

 - Reasons why IT and Software Companies use Offshore Development

 - Why Offshoring Might be Good for Your Business

 - Achieve Offshore Success with Full Scale

 Offshoring is an industry practice that relocates part of a company’s business process to a foreign location.
 The company retains full ownership of the operation and considers the offshore team as its subsidiary.
 The purpose of working with offshore teams can either be for production or service delivery.
 The offshoring examples below include both.

 Another model of offshoring business processes is when a client hires a third-party offshore company.
 The offshoring company provides the facilities, infrastructure, and an offshore team that directly works with the client.

-Large tech corporations such as Apple, IBM, and Microsoft offshore their departments to other countries.
+Offshoring examples include large tech corporations such as Apple, IBM, and Microsoft exporting some of their operations to other countries.
 Countries like the Philippines and India are the top offshoring destinations for IT companies because of their infrastructure and staffing.
 Furthermore, offshoring addresses common challenges in business operations.

 Learn more about our experience offshoring in the Philippines